 &lt;sup>25It is important to understand the broader context in which U.S. creative industries operate in China.
 In addition to causing exceedingly low licensing revenues, this market failure compounds current enforcement challenges in China because, for example, compensatory damages are calculated at inordinately low levels, and numerical and monetary thresholds triggering criminal liability remain difficult to reach and are not high enough to encompass all "commercial scale" piracy.
+For a summary of recent Sword Net campaigns, see prior IIPA China country reports (e.g., IIPA 2020 at 21).

-Administrative Actions Helpful, But Insufficient: China has been operating its annual "Sword Net" antipiracy campaign for 15 years.
-While those administrative enforcement campaigns have been important, notably following NCAC's 2015 Notice requiring online storage service providers to take proactive measures to prevent users from uploading copyright infringing content, the campaigns on their own are not enough to deter widescale piracy.
-The 2020 campaign, which was delayed from April until June due to the COVID-19 pandemic, included a focus on a number of priorities primarily focused on combatting various forms of online infringement.
+number of priorities primarily focused on combatting various forms of online infringement.
 While China has stated an intention to increase administrative enforcement efforts, penalties remain low and, unless the source of the piracy can be definitively established to be located in China, are unlikely to be imposed.